Understanding Climate Change

 - So where do I go from here?

-Here are some suggestions and links for some of the many paths you can take to a sustainable and joyful future!
+Here are some suggestions and links for some of the many paths and community connections that you can take to a sustainable and joyful future!

 - If you want to hear the truth and be inspired..